12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Never feel afraid to price your services higher (Not too much), if you think you can deliver better work at that price range then go for it.

-4. Personal Expanses
+4. Personal Expenses

 Tips:

-Start working on polishing your portfolio, set project pricing right and limit your expenses.
+Start working on polishing your portfolio, set project pricing right, and limit your expenses.
 Don't spend too much money on your hardware in the beginning, instead buy something affordable and later upgrade it one by one.

-Freelancers should always have a backup income source or savings as it won't put a mental pressure on them.
+Freelancers should always have a backup income source or savings as it won't put mental pressure on them.
 This applies to both beginner and reputed professional freelancers.

 5. Finding Work Regularly